capsulescodes/laravel-population/README.md

 <br>

 > [!WARNING]
-> This package serves as a proof of concept and is currently under active development.
+> This package is currently under active development.
 We recommend exercising caution when using it.

 <br>